Epigenetic editor biologics

 We develop custom-designed molecules comprised of putative DNA demethylases fused with sequence-specific DNA binding domains and use these tools to re-activate or enhance the silenced intrinsic genes in cells.
-In contrast to existing techniques, targeted demethylation opens a specific gene promoter to adaptive, context-appropriate activation in situ, and offers superior potential to future therapeutic regulatory tactics, not only in epigenetically-mediated disease mechanisms but more broadly where gene function enhancement is desirable.
+In contrast to existing techniques, targeted demethylation opens a specific gene promoter to adaptive, context-appropriate activation in situ, and offers superior potential to future therapeutic regulatory tactics, not only in epigenetically-mediated disease but more broadly where gene function enhancement is desirable.
 Epigenter develops protein-based 'biologics' that enable epigenetic editing in vivo without the need for transgenesis or complex packaging tools.

 Pipeline